sub-arjun/phosphobot/README.md

 - train a model directly from the phosphobot webapp (see [this tutorial](https://docs.phospho.ai/basic-usage/training))
 - use your own machine (see [this tutorial](tutorials/00_finetune_gr00t_vla.md) to finetune gr00t n1)

-In both cases, you will have a trained model exported to huggingface.
+In both cases, you will have a trained model exported to Huggingface.

 To learn more about training action models for robotics, check out the [docs](https://docs.phospho.ai/basic-usage/training).